Eschatologue/CM_wiki/docs/class/monk/index.md

 ## Level 1: Martial Arts

 Your practice of martial arts gives you mastery of combat styles that use your Unarmed Strike and Monk Weapons, which are Simple Melee Weapons and Martial Weapons with the Light property.
-You gain the following benefits while you are unarmed or wielding only Monk Weapons and you aren’t wearing armor or wielding a Shield:
+You gain the following benefits while you are unarmed or wielding only Monk Weapons and you aren't wearing armor or wielding a Shield:

 - **Bonus Unarmed Strike.** You can make one Unarmed Strike as a Bonus Action.